pranoyr/head-detection-using-yolo/README.md

 The weights for the front-end will be saved in the file name "model.h5"

 ### Testing
-Edit the predict.py file and give the file name of your image.
+Give the path to your image in the file predict.py

 Run predict.py